artem-vovchenko01/linux-files/README.md

 * Neovim
 * my little scripts which I use in tiling window managers.
 These scripts are probably too tied to my own machines for being used by other people but check them out if interested.
 * scripts for automatic installation of these configs (still in development)

-Also in this repo:

-* my vimwiki notes which usually contains some learning and programming stuff.
-I write these for myself, usually not thoroughly, so they may contain some jibberish.